Tempo and Time Signature

-Tempo and meter belong together. without both, there is no way to know where a beat lies in time.
+Tempo and time signature belong together.
+Without both, there is no way to know where a beat lies in time.

-Tempo provides a musical pulse, which is divided into beats and bars by a meter.
-When tempo is changed or an audio-locked meter is moved, all objects on the timeline that are glued to bars and beats (locations, regions) will move in sympathy.
+Tempo provides a musical pulse, which is divided into beats and bars by a time signature.
+When tempo is changed or an audio-locked time signature is moved, all objects on the timeline that are glued to bars and beats (locations, regions) will move in sympathy.

-When performing meter or tempo operations, it is advisable to use the BBT ruler (available by right-clicking an existing marker or ruler name), and ensure that the constraint modifier is set (in Preferences->User Interaction) so that no other modifiers share its key combination.
+When performing time signature or tempo operations, it is advisable to use the BBT ruler (available by right-clicking an existing marker or ruler name), and ensure that the constraint modifier is set ( by default, may be changed in Preferences > Editor > Modifiers) so that no other modifiers share its key combination.
 The constraint modifier is the "Constrain drags using: " setting under the "When Beginning a Drag" heading.
 One viable setting is .

 Tempo can be adjusted in several ways:

-- by using the constraint modifier (which is set in Preferences->User Interaction) to drag the beat/bars in the BBT ruler or the tempo/meter lines.
+- By using the constraint modifier ( by default, may be changed in Preferences > Editor > Modifiers) to drag the beat/bars in the BBT ruler or the tempo/time signature lines.
 This is the preferred way to match the tempo to previously recorded material.

 When dragging the BBT ruler, musical snap has no effect, however be warned that non-musical snap is in effect if enabled.
-Snapping to a minute while dragging a beat may result in some verly slow tempos.
-Snapping a beat to a video frame however is an incredibly useful way to ensure a soundtrack is punchy and synchronised to the sample.
+Snapping to a minute while dragging a beat may result in some very slow tempos.
+Snapping a beat to a video frame however is an incredibly useful way to ensure a soundtrack is punchy and synchronized to the sample.

-Audio locked tempo marks stay in their frame position as their neigbour's positions are altered.
-Their pulse (musical) position will change as their neighbours move.
-Music locked tempo marks move their frame position as their neighbours are moved, but keep their pulse position (they will move as the music is moved).
+Audio locked tempo marks stay in their frame position as their neighbor's positions are altered.
+Their pulse (musical) position will change as their neighbors move.
+Music locked tempo marks move their frame position as their neighbors are moved, but keep their pulse position (they will move as the music is moved).

 A tempo may be constant or ramped:

-To add a new tempo, use the primary modifier and click on the tempo line at the desired position.
+To add a new tempo, right-click on the tempo line at the desired position.
 The new tempo will be the same as the tempo at the position of the mouse click (it will not change the shape of the ramp).

-To copy a tempo, hold down the primary modifier and drag the tempo to be copied.
+To copy a tempo, use right button to drag the tempo to be copied.

-The first meter in a new session may be moved freely.
+The first time signature in a new session may be moved freely.
 It has an associated tempo which cannot be dragged by itself (although all others can).
 It can be moved freely and is locked to audio.

-New meters are locked to music.
+New time signatures are locked to music.
 They may only occur on a bar line if music locked.

-An audio locked meter provides a way to cope with musical passages which have no meter (rubato, pause), or to allow a film composer to insert a break in music which cannot be counted in beats.
+An audio locked time signature provides a way to cope with musical passages which have no time signature (rubato, pause), or to allow a film composer to insert a break in music which cannot be counted in beats.

-- To change a meter, double click it.
+- To change a time signature, double-click it.
 A dialog will appear.

-- To copy a meter, hold down and drag it.
+- To copy a time signature, hold down and drag it.